-Ability Score Increase.
+Increased Ability Score.
 Your Wisdom score increases by 1.

 Intrinsic Learner.
-You have proficiency in one of the following skills: Arcana, History, Nature, or Religion.
-You have advantage on Intelligence checks for your chosen skill.
+You are proficient in one of the following skills: Arcana, History, Nature, or Religion.
+You have an advantage on Intelligence checks for your chosen skill.

 River Gnome

 As a river gnome, you feel most at ease when in or on the water.
 Compared to other gnomes, you are serene, like the soothing running of a gentle river, though you are no less congenial in spirit.